cloudinary/sdk-generation-scripts/README.md

 * Open the resulting generated folder in your IDE (for example media_delivery_java)
 * Get your templates by running `openapi-generator author template -g {put your template here} --library webclient`
-* To customize a template, just copy the relevant file to `templates/{your language}` folder and edit.
+* To customize a template, just copy the relevant file to `templates/{your language value in sdk.json}` folder and edit.
-* Variables inside templates can be set by adding `configs/{your language}/config.yml`.
+* Variables inside templates can be set by adding `configs/{your language value in sdk.json}/config.yml`.
 Some of those variables should be prepopulated/pre-generated.
 It will be done in the future, please notify the maintainer of this project for feature requests.